alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 ## Sequential Bottleneck
 ---
-Suppose there are three concurrent requests for putting something into first bucket, getting something from the third bucket and removing something from the sixth bucket:
+Suppose there are three concurrent requests for putting something into the first bucket, getting something from the third bucket and removing something from the sixth bucket:
 <p style="text-align:center">
   <img src="/images/hashtable-reqs.png" alt="Concurrent Requests">
 </p>
-Ideally we expect from a highly scalable concurrent data structure to serve such requests with as little coordination as possible.
-However, this is what happens in the read world:
+Ideally, we expect from a highly scalable concurrent data structure to serve such requests with as little coordination as possible.
+However, this is what happens in the real world:
 <p style="text-align:center">
   <img src="/images/seq-access.png" alt="Sequential Access">
 </p>